nubenetes/awesome-kubernetes/docs/ocp4.md

 * [AWS Account Set Up 🌟](https://github.com/openshift/installer/blob/master/docs/user/aws/README.md)).
 * [OpenShift 4 on AWS Quick Starts 🌟](https://aws.amazon.com/blogs/opensource/openshift-4-on-aws-quick-start/)
 * [openshift.com: Control Regional Access to Your Service on OpenShift Running on AWS](https://www.openshift.com/blog/control-regional-access-to-your-service-on-openshift-running-on-aws)
+* [==cloud.redhat.com: OpenShift Virtualization on Amazon Web Services==](https://cloud.redhat.com/blog/openshift-virtualization-on-amazon-web-services) Of the many selling points for OpenShift, one of the biggest is its ability to provide a common platform for workloads whether they are on premise or at one of the major cloud providers.
+With the availability of AWS bare metal instance types, Red Hat has announced that OpenShift 4.9 supports OpenShift Virtualization on AWS as a tech preview.
+Now virtual machines can be managed in much the same way in the cloud as on-premise.

 ### ROSA Red Hat OpenShift Service on AWS
 * [redhat.com: Amazon and Red Hat Announce the General Availability of Red Hat OpenShift Service on AWS (ROSA)](https://www.redhat.com/en/about/press-releases/amazon-and-red-hat-announce-general-availability-red-hat-openshift-service-aws-rosa)